remotion-dev/remotion/packages/docs/docs/player/api.md

 _optional_

-If true, it's allows you to display fixed player controls and not let them disappear even if the mouse is off the player.
+If true, displays the player controls at all times even if the mouse is outside the player area.
 Default `false`.

 ## `PlayerRef`